 Since September 2008, Fannie Mae and Freddie Mac have been under Federal Housing Finance Agency (FHFA) conservatorship.
 These Government Sponsored Entities (GSEs) remain critical drivers of the creation and preservation of affordable housing in the United States.
 Any reform of GSEs should maintain this role by preserving the GSEs’ affordable housing goals, duty to serve requirements, and contributions to the Housing Trust Fund and Capital Magnet Fund.

-Vice President, Policy, Research & Advocacy
+Senior Vice President, Policy, Research & Advocacy